-Given my incredibly youthful appearance and noted vigour, it may astonish you to learn that I am actually of an age where the next generation in my family is beginning to consider buying their first houses.
+Given my incredibly youthful appearance and noted vigour, it may astonish you to learn that I am actually of an age that the next generation in my family is beginning to consider buying their first houses.

-A niece, a nephew and a son - each in or soon to be in the market- are all convinced that what they face as fist time buyers is far and away the worst it has ever been.
+A niece, a nephew and a son - each in or soon to be in the market- are all convinced that what they face as first time buyers is far and away the worst it has ever been.
 (The photo above was a considered choice).
 The generation of grandparents in my family, eyes rolling, think of course it was far worse for them and kids today just need to stop whining, buying $7 lattes and start saving.
 So who’s right?

 What I have done is look at what my parents faced in the early 1970s, what my wife and I faced in the early 2000s and what my son, nieces and nephews face in the mid 2020s

-• Statistics Canada,
+- Statistics Canada,

-• The Bank of Canada,
+- The Bank of Canada,

-• Canada Mortgage and Housing Corporation
+- Canada Mortgage and Housing Corporation

-• The Canadian Real Estate Association,
+- The Canadian Real Estate Association,

-• The OECD
+- The OECD

 With that said, let’s see who had it the best and who had it the worst!